The Cyberspace Handbook (Media Practice)

 There have been many attempts to invent an 23 alternative source of funding for what is seen by some as a retrogressive 24 compulsory tax.
 Other countries such as New Zealand have scrapped the 25 licence fee, and fund all channels with advertising.
 This has not led to a 26 better service for the viewers.
 Some European countries keep a smaller 27 licence fee and allow some advertising for their public service channels.
 This guarantees the independence of the BBC and particularly 33 its news and current affairs.

 Alternative sources of funding include a 34 subscription service.
 This is how the public service channels in the US 35 are funded, often woefully inadequately.
 Another idea is to top slice the licence fee, and give some of 38 the money to other broadcasters who have a public service remit.
 There is the risk that public money would benefit shareholders rather than licence payers.
 Another idea that is often floated is that the BBC should accept advertising.
 This would reduce the licence fee according to the amount of revenue generated by advertising.
 The main argument against this is that the revenues of the commercial broadcasters, particularly ITV, Channel 4 and Five, would be severely reduced.

 Kaplan William J. Employees Non-union Are You Covered?
 Dibble David I. Goldman Dickie Montemayor Donna N. Etchingham Ira Sandron Jeffrey D. Wedekind Jeffrey P.

-Gardner John Giannopoulos Keltner W. Locke Kenneth W.
+go to link Gardner John Giannopoulos Keltner W. Locke Kenneth W.